How to Negotiate Your Salary Like A Pro in Malaysia

 While it’s important to know your worth and ask for what you deserve, it’s also important to be flexible.
 If the employer can’t meet your salary requirements, consider other benefits that may be negotiable, such as flexible working hours or additional vacation time.

 Negotiating your salary can be nerve-wracking, but it’s important to be confident.
 Believe in yourself and your abilities.
-Remember that you are negotiating for what you deserve, and that it’s okay to ask for more.
+Remember that you are negotiating for what you deserve and that it’s okay to ask for more.

 Consider the Company’s Perspective

 When negotiating your salary, it’s important to consider the company’s perspective.
-If the company is struggling financially, they may not be able to offer you the salary that you want.
+If the company is struggling financially, it may not be able to offer you the salary that you want.
 Consider the company’s financial situation and be willing to compromise if necessary.

 After the negotiation process is over, be sure to follow up with the employer.
 If you have come to an agreement, make sure to get it in writing.
 If not, ask for feedback and see if there is anything you can do to improve your chances in the future.